defaultuploader/nextjs/README.md

 ```
 // src/lib/default-uploader.ts
+import defaultUploader from '@default-uploader/nextjs'

 export default defaultUploader(DEFAULT_UPLOADER_CLIENT_TOKEN)
 ```

 That's all.
-Now you have a powerful API for file transformation and you are not tied to any vendor =)
+Now you have a powerful API for file transformation, and you are not tied to any vendor =)